 2. Managing an Applicant

-The applicant is assigned to a process phase (e.g. screening), which enables you to maintain an overview of their application status in our applicant tracking system.
+The applicant is assigned to a process phase (e.g. screening), which enables you to maintain an overview of their application status in our applicant tracking software.
 You can plan interviews accordingly, invite employees to meetings, and immediately send evaluation forms to colleagues for subsequent evaluation.

 3. Hiring an Applicant